 Mr Judge is a corporate lawyer with extensive business management and corporate development experience, having held numerous public company directorships and having been engaged in the establishment or corporate development of oil and gas, mining and technology companies in the United Kingdom, Middle East, USA, Australia, Europe, Canada, Latin America and South East Asia.
 He has undergraduate and post-graduate degrees in Commerce, Jurisprudence and Laws from the University of Western Australia and was awarded an Order of Australia Medal in 1984.
-Mr Judge was the Executive Chairman of AIM listed Hidefield Gold Plc, until its acquisition by Minera IRL in December 2009 and is currently director of Hamilton Capital Partners and director of London Stock Exchange listed Gulfsands Petroleum Plc, TSX-V listed Alto Ventures Ltd. and ASX listed Carnavon Petroleum Limited.
+Mr Judge was the Executive Chairman of AIM listed Hidefield Gold Plc, until its acquisition by Minera IRL in December 2009 and is a senior consultant and advisor to Hamilton Capital Partners and director of London Stock Exchange listed Gulfsands Petroleum Plc and TSX-V listed Brazilian Diamonds Ltd.